entoj/entoj.github.io/user/export/JspExporter.md

 # JSP exporter

-A jsp artefact exporter.
+A jsp artifact exporter.
 All configured entities will export their templates as single jsp files.
 Any macro calls are resolved at runtime via jsp:include.

 ## Feature Support {#FeatureSupport}